OpenEvalProject/evals/manuscripts/elife-39111/v2/manuscript.md

 ## Abstract

-10.7554/eLife.39111.001 Sleep affects brain activity globally, but many cortical sleep waves are spatially confined.
+Sleep affects brain activity globally, but many cortical sleep waves are spatially confined.
 Local rhythms serve cortical area-specific sleep needs and functions; however, mechanisms controlling locality are unclear.
 We identify the thalamic reticular nucleus (TRN) as a source for local, sensory-cortex-specific non-rapid-eye-movement sleep (NREMS) in mouse.
-Neurons in optogenetically identified sensory TRN sectors showed stronger repetitive burst discharge compared to non-sensory TRN cells due to higher activity of the low-threshold Ca 2+ channel Ca V 3.3.
-Major NREMS rhythms in sensory but not non-sensory cortical areas were regulated in a Ca V 3.3-dependent manner.
-In particular, NREMS in somatosensory cortex was enriched in fast spindles, but switched to delta wave-dominated sleep when Ca V 3.3 channels were genetically eliminated or somatosensory TRN cells chemogenetically hyperpolarized.
+Neurons in optogenetically identified sensory TRN sectors showed stronger repetitive burst discharge compared to non-sensory TRN cells due to higher activity of the low-threshold Ca2+ channel CaV3.3.
+Major NREMS rhythms in sensory but not non-sensory cortical areas were regulated in a CaV3.3-dependent manner.
+In particular, NREMS in somatosensory cortex was enriched in fast spindles, but switched to delta wave-dominated sleep when CaV3.3 channels were genetically eliminated or somatosensory TRN cells chemogenetically hyperpolarized.
 Our data indicate a previously unrecognized heterogeneity in a powerful forebrain oscillator that contributes to sensory-cortex-specific and dually regulated NREMS, enabling local sleep regulation according to use- and experience-dependence.

 ## Introduction